Table of Contents

 Under normal conditions, the entire lining regenerates every 3 to 5 days.

-When irritation is minimized, the gut can repair itself very efficiently.
+When irritation is minimized, the gut can repair itself very efficiently explaining why your gut needs rest to heal.

 The Three Stages of Intestinal Healing